Sheetal250602/TASK--8-Stored-Procedures-and-Functions/README.md

 # Task 8: STORED PROCEDURES AND FUNCTIONS
-# Using Database 'COMPANY' and table 'EMPLOYEES' for 'Stored Preocedure and Functions' by using MySQL Workbench.
+# Using Database 'COMPANY' and table 'EMPLOYEES' for 'Stored Procedure and Functions' by using MySQL Workbench.

 CREATE DATABASE COMPANY;
 USE COMPANY;